achingbrain/pm2-web/README.md

 ## Prerequisites

 pm2 must allow connections to an external port.
-To do this, set the `PM2_BIND_ADDR` environmental variable to `0.0.0.0` before starting pm2.
+To do this, set the `$PM2_BIND_ADDR` environmental variable to `0.0.0.0` on the host you wish to monitor before starting pm2.

 ## To run